solenberg/zmk-config-corne/README.md

 +------------|   |   |   |     |   |   |   |-----------+
 ```

-### Bluetooth
+### BLT

-This layer is just to manage my BT devices. `BASE` will take you back to the base layer.
+This layer is just to manage my BT connections. `BASE` will take you back to the
+base layer.

 ```text
 +--------------------------+     +-----------------------+